Fuvahmulah: History

 It has been said that the island was depopulated and resettled thrice in the last thousand years owing to lethal epidemics.
-The last time the survivors of the epidemic went to the neighboring Addu, Huvadhu and Haddhunmathi Atolls and stayed there for a few years.
+The last time the survivors of the epidemic vacated to neighbouring Addu, Huvadhu and Haddhunmathi Atolls and remained there for a few years.

 In the post-war era, tensions rose significantly between the Southern Atolls and the Central Government in Malé.
 Fuvahmulah was part of the breakaway state of the United Suvadive Republic (1959–1963).
-However, nothing eventful happened through those years on the island, except that once a boat (Elizabeth Boyer) with soldiers from the Maldivian government in Malé tried to disembark unsuccessfully at Rasgefanno, on the eastern shore of Fuvahmulah.
-Islanders gathered at the beach and threw stones at the soldiers in rebellion.
-The soldiers from Malé retaliated by opening fire on the unarmed islanders, resulting in the death of one islander and seriously injuring two islanders who were ferried by dōni the same day, to Gan, in Addu Atoll.
-The British, who were stationed in Gan sent them by air to Ceylon for treatment.
+However, nothing too eventful happened throughout those years on the island, except for an incident that occurred where a boat (named the Elizabeth Boyer) carrying soldiers from the Maldivian government in Malé tried to disembark at Rasgefanno, on the eastern shore of Fuvahmulah.
+Islanders gathered at the beach and threw stones at the soldiers in protest.
+The soldiers from Malé retaliated by opening fire on the unarmed islanders, resulting in the death of one islander and seriously injuring two other islanders who were subsequently ferried by dōni, to Gan, in Addu Atoll.
+The British who were stationed in Gan sent them by air to Ceylon (now Sri Lanka) for treatment.

 Recent history

 On 4 February 2007 a fire burned down the Community Center building.
 The fire started around 3:00 am local time.
-The Regional Fire Services, Maldives Police Services, and locals contained the fire, within 2 hours after the fire started.
+The Regional Fire Services, police, and locals contained the fire, within 2 hours after the fire started.
 An investigation was carried out by the Police, but a report was not published.
-Police said the most likely cause of the fire was an electrical short.
+Police said the most likely cause of the fire was a short circuit.

-On 23 February 2007, a fire started at the boat yard near the harbor.
+On 23 February 2007, a fire started at the boat yard near the harbour.
 The fire completely burnt 6 fiberglass dhows.
-Four of these dhows were 100 feet and the remaining two were 40 feet long.
-This fire also started around 3:40 am local time.
-Fire was first spotted, instantly after the fire started by a local fisherman.
-The Fire Service was called immediately.
-But since fiberglass resin is highly flammable, and there was no sprinkler system, the fire spread to the 6 dhows and the fiberglass resin barrels in the yard.
-It took the fire personnel, Maldives National Defense Force and local 2 hours to contain the fire.
-A forensics team of the Maldive Police Service did the investigation.
+A forensics team of the Maldives Police Service did the investigation.
 All the dhows were insured.
-In an interview with media, the atoll chief said the loss is estimated to be around MRF 20 Million, although insurance companies never publicly disclosed the figures.
+In an interview with media, the atoll chief said the loss is estimated to be around 20 million Rufiyaa, although insurance companies never publicly disclosed the figures.
 This fire is said to be the worst fire in the history of the island.